joemoose/dungeoneers.d20/docs/combat.md

 ### Aimed Shots

-Taking an action to aim a ranged weapon allows a character to ignore the target’s armor with a ranged attack the next round.
+Taking your action to aim a ranged weapon allows you to ignore the target’s armor with a ranged attack the next round.
 If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round does not ignore the target’s armor.

 !!!
 Tip